nnirror/facet/README.md

 		- `_.from([1,2,3,4]).map([11,12,13,14]); // 11 11 11 11`
 		- `_.from([1,2,3,4]).scale(30,34).map(_.from([31,31.5,32,32.5])); // 31 31.5 32.5 32.5`
 ---
-- **or** ( _FacetPattern_ )
+- **or** ( _FacetPattern_, _match_sizes_ = false )
 	- computes the logical OR of both FacetPattern, returning a 0 if both of the values are 0 and returning a 1 if either of the values are nonzero.
-If one FacetPattern is smaller, it will get scaled so both FacetPatterns equal each other in size prior to running the operation.
+If `match_sizes` is false, the output FacetPattern will be the longer pattern's length, and the "missing" values from the shorter pattern will be set to 0.
+If `match_sizes` is true, both FacetPatterns will be made the same size before the calculations occur.
 	- example:
 		- `_.from([1,0,1,0]).or(_.from([0,1])); // 1 0 1 1`
 ---